-$^{22}$ In instances where the member of staff in question is a member of Human Resources, the investigating officer shall instead be determined by the Vice-Chancellor or his/her nominee.
+13 In instances where the member of staff in question is a member of Human Resources, the investigating officer shall instead be determined by the Vice-Chancellor or his/her nominee.

-38.6.2.5 The meeting should be held without unreasonable delay whilst allowing all parties reasonable time to prepare their case (normally within 20 working days).
-38.6.3 Step 3: Hold the hearing 38.6.3.1 The hearing panel will comprise three appropriately senior and independent members of staff.
-The Chair of the panel will be a Head of School/Department.
-38.6.3.2 Where the panel is considering the potential dismissal of an academic member of staff, the Vice-Chancellor will approve the panel composition.
-38.6.3.3 In all instances the panel will be determined and appropriately supported by Human Resources, with a designated representative of HR present at the hearing to provide HR advice.
-38.6.3.4 The member of staff (and their companion) should make every effort to attend the hearing.
+- 38.7.4 Step 3: Hold the hearing - 38.7.4.1 For any hearing where the potential sanction will not be dismissal (such as first and final warnings), the panel will comprise two appropriately senior14 members of staff, at least one of whom will be independent15. - 38.7.4.2 For any hearing where the outcome may be dismissal, the panel will comprise three appropriately senior2 and independent3 members of staff.
+The Chair of the panel will be a Head of School/Department16. - 38.7.4.3 Where the panel is considering the potential dismissal of an academic member of staff, the Vice-Chancellor17 will approve the panel composition. - 38.7.4.4 In all instances the panel will be determined and appropriately supported by Human Resources, with a designated representative of HR present at the hearing to provide HR advice. - 38.7.4.5 The member of staff (and their companion) should make every effort to attend the hearing.
 If they cannot attend, for good reason, the Chair of the panel should be notified by the member of staff in advance of the hearing, and as soon as possible.
-If the member of staff does not attend the hearing without good reason, the hearing may be conducted in his/her absence and a decision taken on the evidence available.
-38.6.3.5 At the hearing the Chair of the panel will explain the complaint against the member of staff and either go through the evidence that has been gathered, including calling witnesses, or request that the investigating officer/line manager does so.
-38.6.3.6 The member of staff will then be allowed to set out their case and answer any allegations that have been made.
+If the member of staff does not attend the hearing without good reason, the hearing may be conducted in his/her absence and a decision taken on the evidence available. - 38.7.4.6 At the hearing the Chair of the panel will explain the complaint against the member of staff and either go through the evidence that has been gathered, including calling witnesses, or request that the investigating officer does so. - 38.7.4.7 The member of staff will then be allowed to set out their case and answer any allegations that have been made and raise any points of mitigation.
 The member of staff will be given a reasonable opportunity to ask questions, present evidence and call relevant witnesses.
-They will also be given an opportunity to raise points about any information provided by witnesses.
-38.6.3.7 Both the member of staff and the Chair of the panel may request an adjournment during the hearing.
-38.6.3.8 Notes of the hearing will be taken.
+They will also be given an opportunity to raise points about any information provided by witnesses. - 38.7.4.8 Both the member of staff and the Chair of the panel may request an adjournment during the hearing. - 38.7.4.9 Notes of the hearing will be taken.
 The member of staff will be provided with a copy of the notes and the opportunity to comment on them.
-Audio or video recording of the hearing will not be allowed unless requested in advance in writing to the Chair (who will consider the reason for the request and if this may amount to a reasonable adjustment).
-38.6.3.9 Prior to making a decision as to whether termination of employment is required the Chair of the panel should call an adjournment.
+Audio or video recording of the hearing will not be allowed unless requested in advance in writing to the Chair (who will consider the reason for the request and if this may amount to a reasonable adjustment). - 38.7.4.10 Prior to making a decision as to whether disciplinary action is required the Chair of the panel should call an adjournment.
 The purpose of such adjournment is to allow the panel to consider all the evidence that has been presented and discuss the facts in the absence of the member of staff concerned.
-The panel will consider whether termination is justified.
-38.6.3.10 Wherever possible the member of staff should be verbally informed of the outcome at the end of the hearing (and subsequently informed in writing).
-In complex cases this may not be possible and the member of staff will need to be informed of the outcome in writing at a later date.
+The panel will consider whether disciplinary action is justified.